See the article large view here: http://help.pulpowms.com/en/articles/4252094-warehouse-positions-nomenclature-position-types

 - Packing zone: Zone where the picked products are packed into parcels/boxes or containers.

 - Shipping zone: Zone where products are waiting to be picked up by the transportation company.

 By default, PULPO WMS classifies positions of the different zones as follows:

 - Incoming zone: "Reception positions".
 Here products are received and accepted in the warehouse.
-Usually composed of 1 - 10 positions to temporarily receive products before they are either warehoused or quarantined.
+Usually composed of 1 - 10 positions to temporarily receive products before they are either warehoused (stored) or quarantined.

 - Incoming zone: "Return positions".
 Products put into "return positions" are not made available.
 Reasons can be delivery conditions, pending checks or damage.
 Manual movements into storage positions can make the product available for sales.
 Often referred to as 'quarantine zone' it is usually composed of a few racks.